Stewiejobs90/master-thesis_anomaly-detection/README.md

 # Robot Security Anomaly Detection
-Repository of Master Thesis in Machine Learning
+Repository of Omar Cotugno Master Thesis in Machine Learning - A Comparative Analysis on the use of Autoencoders for Robot Security Anomaly Detection

 [Website](prova)